bcgov/forestry-digital-services/collections/_applications/silva.md

 RESULTS is being transformed because it:

-- Is incompatibility with modern browsers
+- Is incompatible with modern browsers
 - Has high maintenance costs
 - Relies on manual workarounds
 - Employs a difficult user interface